 Get registered as a licensed builder in as few as six months via this fast tracked course.

 Designed for those seeking formal registration as a builder after at least three years of industry experience, you'll examine the principles, techniques, and regulations of the building and construction industry primarily related to residential construction.

-This course is offered in a blended teaching model via workshops and tutorials, and is recognised by the Victorian Building Authority (VBA), the registration body for builders in Victoria.
+This certificate is offered in a blended teaching model via workshops and tutorials, and is recognised by the Victorian Building Authority (VBA), the registration body for builders in Victoria.

 *Programs may change as training packages are updated.

 Each cluster in this course includes at least one workshop involving industry speakers and facilitation.
 You’ll also have access to ongoing online and face-to-face support.

 Assessments include reports, oral classes, presentations, group projects, research projects, laboratory projects,practical assignments and quizzes.

 RMIT offers a variety of learning and teaching approaches, including seminars, workshops, presentations, and group discussions.
 You'll have access to online resources through the myRMIT student portal.

-This course offers learning organised into specialised clusters.
+This certificate offers learning organised into specialised clusters.

 Each cluster is entirely independent of the others, and they can be completed in any order, allowing students to enter the program at any stage of the year.

 Major clusters include: